Nita Ambani: Nita Mukesh Ambani Cultural Centre (NMACC)

-A trio of dedicated spaces for the performing arts include The Grand Theatre, The Studio Theatre and The Cube, all built with cutting-edge technology to cater to a wide range of experiences, from intimate screenings and stimulating conversations to multilingual programming and international productions.
-The centre will also launch the Art House, a four storeyed space to spotlight leading Indian and international artists.
+There are three dedicated spaces for the performing arts The Grand Theatre, The Studio Theatre and The Cube.
+The centre will also launch the Art House, a four-storey space to spotlight leading Indian and international artists.

 Personal life

-Nita Ambani was born as Nita Dalal to Ravindrabhai Dalal and Purnima Dalal.
-She has a sister, Mamta Dalal, who works as a school teacher.
-Mamta is known to teach Sachin Tendulkar and Shahrukh Khan's children.
-Dalal-Ambani grew up in a middle-class environment in suburban Mumbai.
-She is a trained Bharatnatyam dancer.
 She met Mukesh Ambani when she was a school teacher and married him in 1985.
 After marriage, she worked as a teacher for a few years.
-Nita lives in the skyscraper private building, Antilia which is also the second most luxurious and expensive house.
+Nita lives in the skyscraper private building, Antilia, which is also the second-most luxurious and expensive house in the world.